This post was updated in December 2019.

 Much of Asakusa was destroyed during World War II, luckily its most popular attraction, the impressive Sensō-Ji temple, has been restored to its former glory after being damaged by air raids.

 Take your time to wander around this area and explore the quaint little streets, shops, and shrines.
+Or, rent a kimono and hop into a rickshaw for the ultimate Asakusa experience.

 Over 30 million people visit Sensō-Ji every year and with good reason, it’s a magnificent temple complex!
 Also called Asakusa Kannon Temple, the original building dates from the year 645.